remotion-dev/remotion/packages/docs/docs/cloudrun/setup.md

 });
 ```

 When you update your Remotion video in the future, redeploy your site.
-Pass the same [`siteName`](/docs/lambda/deploysite#sitename) to overwrite the previous deploy.
-If you don't pass [`siteName`](/docs/lambda/deploysite#sitename), a unique URL will be generated on every deploy.
+Pass the same [`siteName`](/docs/cloudrun/deploysite#sitename) to overwrite the previous deploy.
+If you don't pass [`siteName`](/docs/cloudrun/deploysite#sitename), a unique URL will be generated on every deploy.

 </TabItem>
 </Tabs>

-## 10. Render a video
+## 8. Render a video or still

 <Tabs
+groupId="access"
 defaultValue="cli"
 values={[
 { label: 'CLI', value: 'cli', },